pascallanger/DIY-Multiprotocol-TX-Module/docs/Module_Build_yourself_PCB.md

 	(J-4) Use (MOD) only to connect the transmitter pin 2 to pin 1 of the two pin header (P3).

-**It is most likely J-2 will be the only one needing to be shorted for the serial method of sending model protocols.**
+**It is most likely J-2 will be the only one needing to be shorted for the serial method of sending model protocols.
+If you plan to use telemetry you will also need to solder J-3**

 You are now ready to go over to [Compiling and Programming](Compiling.md).